PiwyZ/Anime-Fighter-Sim/README.md

-##README - IRLV's Open-Source Extra Anime Fighter Scripts
+## Welcome to IRLV's Open-Source Extra Anime Fighter Scripts!

-## Welcome to IRLV's Open-Source Extra Anime Fighter Scripts repository!
-Here, you'll find a collection of scripts aimed at enhancing your game development experience, particularly if you're working on an anime-style fighting game.
-Whether you're a seasoned developer or just starting out, these scripts are designed to make your game development journey smoother and more enjoyable.
+Hello there!
+Welcome aboard!
+If you're diving into the exciting realm of game development, especially focused on creating that perfect anime-style fighting game, you're in the right place.
+Within this repository, you'll find a collection of scripts that I've put together to hopefully add some extra flair to your development journey.

-## About IRLV
+## About Me - IRLV
-Hi there!
-I'm IRLV, the new coder here.
-While I may not be the most experienced developer, I'm passionate about coding and eager to contribute to the community.
-These scripts are my humble attempt to share what I've learned and hopefully make a positive impact on your game development process.
+Hey, I'm IRLV, the new coder on the block!
+At just 14 years old, I'm already delving into the fascinating world of coding.
+While I may not have a ton of experience yet, I'm overflowing with passion for coding and a strong desire to contribute to the community.
+These scripts represent my small way of giving back to the vast world of game development, and I hope they'll help make your journey smoother as you work towards creating something truly amazing.
+So, let's dive in and work some magic together, shall we?